“Can drugs make you smarter?” - What the BBC Didn’t Tell You About Cognitive Enhancers

 In addition to vitamins and minerals that might enhance your brain, there are also some foods that have been used throughout history for their cognitive benefits.
 Matcha tea is a staple in East Asia, and has been for over a thousand years, thanks to the numerous health and cognitive benefits it can provide.
 Guarana has been consumed by South American peoples for hundreds of years (at least) for medicinal purposes, and studies have found that it can also have positive cognitive benefits, and the same study also found benefits from consumption of panax ginseng.

-In general, foods are much less prone to causing side-effects than the pharmaceuticals that Earth Lab focuses on.
-Assuming you aren’t allergic to a foodstuff you consume, there are generally no negative effects from moderate consumption.
-If any do arise, they tend to be very mild and transient.
+In contrast, cognitive-enhancing foods are much less prone to causing side-effects than the pharmaceuticals Earth Lab focuses on.
+Assuming you aren’t allergic to a food you eat, there are generally no negative effects from moderate consumption.
+If any side effects do arise, they tend to be mild and time-limited.
 Thus, food-based cognitive enhancers appear to be a safer choice than many of their alternatives.

 These benefits, that both nutritional and pharmaceutical cognitive enhancers can offer, might be considered ‘smartness’.
 Equally they might not - being more focused doesn’t mean you’re smarter, if what you focus on isn’t smart.
 It’s a very subjective matter, so your definition will most likely differ from ours.